-South Korea-headquartered company, Samsung Electronics today makes everything from televisions to home electronic appliances.
-It released its first Android smartphone in 2009 and can be credited with the launch of the first Android tablet back in 2010.
+South Korea-headquartered company Samsung Electronics makes everything from televisions to home electronic appliances today.
+It released its first Android smartphone in 2009 and can be credited with launching the first Android tablet in 2010.
 Now it has been exclusively leaked that Samsung has been working on a new tablet that bears the model number SM-P200.

-The Samsung Galaxy Tab 10.1 (2019) (LTE) is powered by octa-core Exynos 7904 processor, and it comes with 2GB of RAM.
+The Samsung Galaxy Tab 10.1 (2019) (LTE) is powered by an octa-core Exynos 7904 processor and comes with 2GB of RAM.
 The tablet packs 32GB of internal storage that can be expanded up to 400GB via a microSD card.
 Talking about the cameras, the Samsung Galaxy Tab 10.1 2019 LTE touts a 5-megapixel front shooter for selfies and an 8-megapixel primary camera on the rear.

-Coming to the recently leaked Samsung SM-P200, it is rumored to be available in black and gray with 32GB of memory.
-It is to be powered by octa-core Exynos 7904 processor which is the same as Galaxy Tab 10.1.
+The recently leaked Samsung SM-P200 is rumored to be available in black and gray with 32GB of memory.
+It is to be powered by an octa-core Exynos 7904 processor, which is the same as Galaxy Tab 10.1.
 The official Samsung support page indicates that the tablet is likely to be launched within a couple of months.